Berdox/qmk_firmware/keyboards/berdox/108whitebirds/readme.md

 ![108whitebirds Layout](https://i.imgur.com/o7qSlff.png)

-* An 100% keyboard using ANSI layout made into the most compact version by removing the space between all the keys and adding four extra keys above the number pad
+* An 100% keyboard using ANSI layout made into the most compact version by removing the space between all the keys and adding four extra keys above the number pad.
+The extra keys are set (from left to right) sleep, media prev, media pause, media next.

 * Keyboard Maintainer: [Berdox](https://github.com/Berdox)
 * Hardware Supported:  Blackpill Dev Board or any other dev board with 27 pins using STM32F411 microprocessor